Equal Pay and Wage Discrimination

 Protect Your Rights with a New York Discrimination Lawyer

 Wage discrimination is a serious offense.
-Federal, New York state, and New York City laws protect employees from wage discrimination in the workplace.
-If you experience wage discrimination at work, a New York discrimination lawyer can help.
+Federal, New York state, and New York City laws protect employees from pay discrimination in the workplace.
+If you experience salary discrimination, a New York discrimination lawyer can help.

 Know Your Rights

 It is illegal to pay women less than men for the same work.